ticketevolution/seatmaps-client/README.md

 | `start`   | Starts the `using-module` example using `webpack-dev-server`                        |
 | `analyze` | Analyses the build process that would create `build/tevomaps.js`                    |
 | `lint`    | Uses `eslint` to lint all source code                                               |

+# Contributing Cont.

+Once you have completed the above steps, contribution to the repository is as follows:

+1. Create an issue on GitHub to address your concerns
+1. In the issue state the feature request or problem (give exact steps for replicating problems)
+1. Give a detailed description of a solution to the problem or the behavior of the feature request
+1. If you plan to submit a PR then create a branch named as such `<issue-number>-<brief-branch-description>`
+1. <brief-branch-description> should be 2-3 words that can most accurately describe the intent of the code in the branch
+1. Write the code to create the feature or address the problem
+1. Before opening a PR against master: run `npm run build` and bump the version number in the package.json according to (semantic versioning rules)[https://semver.org]
+1. Open a PR of your branch against master
+1. Respond to any comments
+1. When all checks are passing and you have received a :+1:, squash & merge your PR